yotamdror/PFA_Skills_Test_Dror/PFA_Skills_Test_Dror.md

 ## Names table is good to go

 #### **Question 1:**
-_How many active voters in Noble County have a first name that has ever appeared among the most popular names?_
+How many active voters in Noble County have a first name that has ever appeared among the most popular names?

 There are **2037** active voters in Noble County whose first name has appeared among the most popular names.

-I created a filter of all the first names from the names table:

 ```python